Facebook Membership Accelerator ・ Austin

 ・ 2010 Hearst Journalism Awards, 5th Place in Personality

-Interned with The Heinz Endowments’ communications staff in summer 2010, when I wrote a 2,500-word article for h magazine about Pittsburgh’s boomerang effect, edited the magazine and website, and tracked news articles about the foundation
+Interned with The Heinz Endowments’ communications staff in summer 2010, when I wrote a 2,500-word article for h magazine about Pittsburgh’s boomerang effect, edited the magazine and website, and tracked news articles about the foundation and grantees

 Hopewell High School ・ Aliquippa, Pa. ・ May 2008